 Rest Strategy Documents Purpose Investment Beliefs We have four core investment beliefs that guide and shape how we manage your retirement savings.
 Sustainability Sustainability at Rest includes how we invest responsibly, our corporate responsibilities as an organisation, and how we advocate for change on matters that are important to our members, and broader stakeholders.
 Investment Guide The Investment Guide covers the basics of investing in superannuation including asset classes, understanding risk and the Rest investment options (effective 30 September 2023).
 Reflect Reconciliation Action Plan (RAP) Our RAP formalises our commitment to addressing the inequalities that exist for Aboriginal and Torres Strait Islander peoples.
 It outlines how we're embedding the principles and purpose of reconciliation across our organisation and the actions we're taking to support First Nations members, businesses and communities.
 Rest Policies Purpose Responsible Investment Policy The purpose of this Policy is to outline the Trustee's approach to Responsible Investment.
 Climate Change Policy The Climate Change Policy is made by the Board and deals with addressing, assessing, managing, mitigating and monitoring the material risk of climate change.
-Staff diversity and inclusion policy Rest recognises that people from different backgrounds bring different skills knowledge and experiences that assist in acting in the best interests of our members.
-Accordingly, Rest is committed to promoting a culture that actively values those differences and believes that diversity is an important part of promoting that culture.
+Staff diversity and inclusion policy Rest recognises that people from different backgrounds bring knowledge and experiences that assist in acting in the best into members.
+Accordingly, Rest is committed to promoting a cultuvalues those differences and believes that diversity is an imporpromoting that culture.
 Rest Codes, Statements, Reports Purpose Rest Code of Conduct The Code of Conduct sets out standards of conduct and personal behaviour required and any departure from the provisions of the Code may result in disciplinary action being taken.
 Supplier Code of Conduct The intent of this code is to set out our expectations of behaviours and ethical business practices across our supply chain.
-Modern Slavery StatementOur Modern Slavery Statement describes how we identify and as modern slavery risks in our operations and supply chain.
-Tax Transparency Report The way we manage tax and continue on to disclose this information to our members and the public is important.
-Rest is committed to transparency, the Tax Transparency report is available at rest.com.au/annualreport .
-Other Rest Policies A list of governance documents and policies is available at rest.com.au/governance .
+Modern Slavery Statement Our Modern Slavery Statement describes how we identify and as modern slavery risks in our operations and supply chain.
+Tax Transparency Report The way we manage tax and continue on to disclose this information members and the public is important.
+Rest is committed to transparency report is available at rest.com.au/annualreport.
+Other Rest Policies A list of governance documents and policies is available at rest.com.au/governance.